DrewNaylor/UXL-Launcher/README.md

 UXL Launcher allows the user to launch Microsoft Office apps from one place instead of just using a folder with shortcuts to the apps.

+Please be aware that UXL Launcher is unofficial and not made by Microsoft.

 The readme continues after this notice.

 ```